noe/noe/README.md

-I am currently creating a language learning app called **Learnik**.
-Find out more at www.learnik.com
+I am currently creating a language learning app called **Langtern**.
+Find out more at www.langtern.com

 ### About me: